Zeljko Kalac: Milan

 In March 2007, Kalac signed a contract extension with Milan, keeping him at the San Siro until at least 2009.
 In the 2007–08 season, he made appearances in the Champions League again after Dida was suspended for simulation in a match against Celtic, helping Milan through to the knockout phase.
 Kalac made a number of appearances in the Serie A, after Dida suffered a combination of injuries and poor form midway through the season.
-Kalac notably kept a clean sheet away to Fiorentina on 3 February 2008 as he snuffed out a Fiorentina attack moments before the final whistle, a save that earned praise from media and coach Carlo Ancelotti.
+Kalac notably kept a clean sheet away to Fiorentina on 3 February 2008 as he snuffed out a Fiorentina attack moments before the final whistle, a save that earned praise from media and coach Ancelotti.
 Later in the month he collected another clean sheet at the Emirates Stadium against Arsenal in a 0–0 draw during the first leg of the UEFA Champions League round of sixteen, producing several good saves in the second half and being named Man of the Match by UEFA.
 In the second leg of the tie, he conceded two late goals as Milan were eliminated by Arsenal after a 2–0 loss at the San Siro.

-The combination of Christian Abbiati's return from his loan spell at Atlético Madrid and a poor performance in Milan's 5–0 Russian Railways Cup thrashing at the hands of Chelsea F.C. on 4 August 2008 spelled the end of Kalac's brief first-team run.
+The combination of Christian Abbiati's return from his loan spell at Atlético Madrid and a poor performance in Milan's 5–0 Russian Railways Cup thrashing at the hands of Chelsea on 4 August 2008 spelled the end of Kalac's brief first-team run.
 He was consequently demoted to third-choice behind Abbiati and Dida, and did not play for Milan again until appearing in the second half of a friendly against Hannover 96 on 29 January 2009, and one Serie A appearance against Juventus as an injury replacement on 10 May.
 He was released by Milan on 11 August, following an agreement reached with the club.

 Kavala

-On 1 September 2009, Kalac signed a two-year deal with Greek Super League side Kavala F.C. joining fellow goalkeeper Charles Itandje in moving to the club and Fanis Katergiannakis who won UEFA Euro 2004.
+On 1 September 2009, Kalac signed a two-year deal with Greek Super League side Kavala joining fellow goalkeeper Charles Itandje in moving to the club and Fanis Katergiannakis who won UEFA Euro 2004.
 He made his Greek Super League debut for in the 2–2 home draw against Panathinaikos on 18 October 2009.

 Following the end of the 2009–10 season with Kavala, Kalac announced his retirement from club football.